Pavle Đurišić: Commemoration controversy

 The Serbian diaspora in the United States set up a monument dedicated to Đurišić at the Serbian cemetery in Libertyville, Illinois.
 The management and players of the football club Red Star Belgrade visited it on 23 May 2010.

 In May 2002, plans for a "Montenegrin Ravna Gora" memorial complex to be located near Berane were prepared.
 The complex was to be dedicated to Đurišić, who spent some of his youth in Berane and established his wartime headquarters there.
 In June 2003, the Montenegrin Minister of Culture Vesna Kilibarda banned the construction of the monument, saying the Ministry of Culture had not received an application to erect it.
 The Association of War Veterans of the National Liberation Army (SUBNOR) objected to the construction of the monument, saying Đurišić was a war criminal who was responsible for the deaths of many colleagues of the veterans association and 7,000 Muslims.

 The Muslim Association of Montenegro condemned the construction and stated, "this is an attempt to rehabilitate him and it is a great insult to the children of the innocent victims and the Muslim people in Montenegro".
 On 4 July 2002, the Montenegrin government forbade the unveiling of the monument, stating that it "caused public concern, encouraged division among the citizens of Montenegro, and incited national and religious hatred and intolerance".
 A press release from the committee in charge of the monument's construction said the actions taken by the government were "absolutely illegal and inappropriate".
 On 7 July, the police removed the stand that had been prepared for the monument.

 In 2011, the Montenegrin Serb political party New Serb Democracy (NOVA) renewed efforts to build a monument; they stated that Đurišić and other royal Yugoslav officers were "leaders of the 13 July uprising" and they "continued their struggle to liberate the country under the leadership of King Peter and the Government of the Kingdom of Yugoslavia".

+A street in the Bosnian town of Čajniče, is named after Đurišić.